 This study challenges that response:

 (2) Not all Christians believe in original sin.
-Apparently Jesus didn't believe it either, or else he would have said something about it.
+Apparently, Jesus didn't believe it either, or else he would have said something about it.
 Christians who believe it keep saying that this is what the Bible teaches (though there are only a few verses on the subject, all dubious) ... but Christians who don't believe it search the scriptures and can't find it there, not even in those few verses.

-If the Bible compels a belief that God tortures the innocent, then we would have to accept it.
-However, that belief comes almost entirely from human tradition, not from clear teaching of scripture, which is the point of this study.
+If the Bible compels a belief that God tortures the innocent, we would have to accept it.
+However, that belief comes almost entirely from human tradition, not from the clear teaching of scripture, which is the point of this study.

-At least once in a lifetime, every Christian should carefully study this important theological issue personally, not believing or disbelieving based what one's church tradition says, but based instead on what the Bible says as understood from personal study.
+At least once in a lifetime, every Christian should carefully study this important theological issue personally, not believing or disbelieving based on what one's church tradition says, but based instead on what the Bible says as understood from personal study.

 Our mission from Jesus is to 'go and make disciples of all nations' (Matthew 28:18), but statistics show that the church (body of believers) is now failing miserably in America.